 Which expenses are then taken off this income?

 You must provide details of all of your expenses.
-Only expenses that are 'wholly and exclusively' incurred in relation to the business can be allowed for benefit purposes.
+Only expenses that are 'wholly and exclusively' related to the business can be allowed for benefit purposes.

 Please note that the rules about expenses allowed for benefit purposes are different to those for income tax purposes.